Hussainiwala: India–Pakistan border crossing

-The Hussainiwala border crossing, 10 km from district headquarters Ferozepur, has a ruined fort, National Martyrs Memorial and a daily beating retreat flag ceremony, all three in the same compound manned by India's Border Security Forces.
+The Hussainiwala border crossing, 10 km from district headquarters Ferozepur, has a ruined fort, National Martyrs Memorial and a daily beating retreat flag ceremony, all three in the same compound guarded by India's Border Security Forces.

-The border crossing is now closed for travellers, although a flag retreat ceremony is still held daily.
+Now-defunct historic Hussainiwala railway station

+Before the partition of India in 1947, there were 711 km long Delhi-Samasata-Lahore (via Firozpur and Hussianiwala) & 445 km long Delhi-Raiwind railway lines (via Fazilka, Sadqi and Sulemankhi), which were operational.
+After partition of India, a 20 km line linked Amruka on the Pakistan side of the India–Pakistan border, opposite Fazilka, towards Samasata.
+The only train running through these tracks was withdrawn after 1965 war.
+275 km long Samasata–Amruka Branch Line & 28 km long Kasur-Raiwind lines are still operational in Pakistan.
+The Hussainiwala–Ganda Singh Wala railway crossing, near Firozpur, became defunct with the partition of India.
+The 16 km broad gauge line from Kasur Junction in Pakistan to Husainiwala in India has been closed.
+A strategically important 1,681 m Kaiser-E-Hind Rail cum Road Bridge was blown up during the Indo-Pakistani War of 1971 at Hussainiwala, and was never rebuilt.
+In 2013, Sutlej Barrage Bridge on Hussainiwala was opened after restructuring.

 Until 1970, it was the principal road crossing between India and Pakistan, and was a trade route for truckers, mostly for the import of Kandahari Angoor (dehydrated grapes) and other fruits and food products from Pakistan and Afghanistan.
 The border crossing was replaced by the border crossing at Attari, a little further north.
+The border crossing is now closed for travellers, although a flag retreat ceremony is still held daily.

 In 2005, there were proposals to reopen the border, but it remained closed.
 Hussainiwala Headworks is located at this village across the Sutlej river which supplies irrigation water to Bikaner canal and Eastern canal.

 Hussainiwala–Ganda Singh Wala border ceremony

 At the Hussainiwala–Ganda Singh Wala border crossing, a flag beating retreat ceremony has been held every day at 6 pm since 1970 by the military of both nations.
 It is open to the public and tourists as a tourist attraction.
 It is similar to the Mahavir/Sadaki near Fazilka and Wagah–Atari border ceremony, though attendees are mostly local Punjabis from either side of the border.
 As a result, the atmosphere is not as tense as some other border ceremonies, and Indian and Pakistani attendees often smile and wave to one another, and even cheer for each other's guards as they perform the ceremony.
 At one point during the ceremony, an Indian BSF soldier and a Pakistani Ranger cross over the borderline to collect the flags of their respective nations.